pmean/build-website/text/05/SearchLiterature.md

 part of PICO defined.
 It would be better to ask a question like:

-In adults with lower back pain (P), does the use of Reiki therapy (I) compared to physical massage (C) affect the patient\'s self report of pain?
+In adults with lower back pain (P), does the use of Reiki therapy (I) compared to physical massage (C) affect the patient's self report of pain?

 There are several good guides to the PICO format: